PrithvirajShaw/ES102_final_project/README.md

 # ES102_final_project
+ES102_final_project  Gym Assistant using PyGame Time webbrowser File I/O

+--- if using this program the first time pls : create an empty log.txt in your directory---

-ES102_final_project  Gym Assistant using PyGame Time webbrowser File I/O the file requires you to have all the modules from requirements.txt make sure you are connected to the internet with an internet browser intalled make sure you have a file named gym.mp3 as your song that you want to play
+the file requires you to have all the modules from requirements.txt make sure you are connected to the internet with an internet browser intalled make sure you have a file named gym.mp3 as your song that you want to play